-MINI has re-invented its Clubman model as a Focus-sized family hatchback.
+In recent years, MINI has re-invented its Clubman model as a Focus-sized family hatchback.
 And it makes a fun and practical choice in volume Cooper D diesel guise.
-Jonathan Crouch drives it.
+Jonathan Crouch looks at the revised version.

 Ten Second Review

-MINI is suggesting that family hatchback buyers wanting something a little different at the upper end of the Focus and Golf segment should 'go with their gut' and choose this second generation Clubman model.
+MINI is suggesting that family hatchback buyers wanting something a little different at the upper end of the Focus and Golf segment should 'go with their gut' and choose this improved second generation Clubman model.
 Drawing inspiration from the MINI estates of the 1960s, it's the most accessible car the brand has ever produced and also the largest.
 Unique twin rear doors add a dash of uniqueness too.
-We tried the volume 2.0-litre 150bhp Cooper D version.
+Here, we look at the volume 2.0-litre 150bhp Cooper D version.

 The concept of a slightly more spacious MINI is nothing new.
 But the delivery of one with the practicality and sophistication to directly take on the Focus fraternity very definitely is.
 This Clubman model can offer this because BMW itself has also entered this market with its 2 Series Active Tourer, the company's first front-driven design.
 The two cars share the same engines and underpinnings - which means that Clubman buyers will get more sophisticated mechanicals than they might expect from a MINI: an engine as large as 2.0-litres in size, for example, in the volume Cooper D diesel variant we're trying here.